jwashin/pj_pyramid_appengine/readme.rst

 ===================
- pyramid_appengine
+ pj_pyramid_appengine
 ===================

-A scaffold to help you get started writing a pyramid aplication that will run on Google App Engine.
+A scaffold to help you get started writing a pyramid application with pyjamas that will run on Google App Engine.

 Installation
 ============

-pyramid_appengine can be installed via pip or easy_install
+pj_pyramid_appengine can be installed via pip or easy_install (not yet!)

 ::